 [Conventional] Video

 My work in “conventional” filmmaking started with an effort to explain North Cambridge Family Opera (NCFO), a remarkable organization and multi-generational phenomenon, to potential funders and participants.
 (I have a substantial portfolio of stage photography from the company, too.)
+My approach is shaped much like Fred Wiseman’s: I like to let the camera roll, discovering and following the story spontaneously, both visually and in my subjects’ own words.
+Then, I edit it into a form that will resonate with viewers.

 The Story